nicholasgriffintn/llm-assistant/README.md

 ## Features

 - A frontend interface for users to interact with the assistant, manage the database and view past queries and responses.
-- A backend that leverages the Mixtral model and Ollama to generate responses to user queries (maybe Cloudflare in the future).
+- A backend that leverages the Mixtral model and Ollama/ Cloudflare AI to generate responses to user queries.
-- A database to store user queries and responses for future reference.
+- [ ] A database to store user queries and responses for future reference. (maybe in the future).

 ## Technologies